flatlogic/sing-app/README.md

 - [React Native Starter](https://github.com/flatlogic/react-native-starter) - 🚀 A powerful react native starter template that bootstraps development of your mobile application

 ## Premium themes
 Looking for premium themes and templates?
-Check out our other template at [flatlogic.com](https://flatlogic.com/templates).
+Check out our other templates at [flatlogic.com](https://flatlogic.com/templates).

 ## License